9 Steps To Home Ownership

 Are you paying cash or financing?
 If you are paying cash we will need proof of funds in a form of a bank statement.
 I can’t stress enough the importance of talking with a lender to get a pre-approval before you start looking at homes in person.
 The lending standards are very tight today and getting a loan is not as easy as it once was.
 Your purchasing power is determined by your credit score, monthly income, debt ratio, down-payment and savings.
 Nothing is worse than finding that perfect home to later find out you can’t qualify to buy it!
 If you are buying with cash you will need proof of funds, either a letter from your bank or a copy of your bank statement showing you have the cash available.

 4. Search for Homes on RealEstateFountainHills.com

-My website provides a detailed home search that you can use without registering.
-That’s right, no registration to view pictures and property details.
+My website provides a detailed home search that you can use without any obligation to suing me as your agent.
+You can view pictures, maps and all property details.
 You can search by specific subdivisions, schools, amenities and even city or mountain views.
 When you find a home you like, just save it and all status updates on that home will be sent right to your inbox.

 5. Now the Fun Begins..Show Me the Homes!

 Review your favorite homes along with a few of my recommendation and I will schedule appointments for showings.
 Initially we will see 6-8 homes the first time out, anymore than that can be a little overwhelming.
 Take good notes so you can remember what you liked and dislike about each house.
 Rating them on a scale from 1-5 works well.

 You knew the moment you walked in this was the right home, so now what?
 I will help you determine a fair price for your offer based on comparable homes which have sold in the last 3-6 months.
 I will prepare the paperwork and explain all the details, present the offer to the selling agent who in turn will present to the sellers.
 There may be some back and forth negotiations before we get an accepted contract signed by the sellers.